jincubator/the-compact/README.md

  - Sponsors are confident that the arbiter is sound and will not process claims where the conditions were not successfully met.
  - Claimants are confident that the arbiter is sound and will not *fail* to process claims where the conditions *were* successfully met.

+> ❗ The Compact V1 contains significant modifications to interfaces and other functionality from V0 — existing integrations should carefully review the relevant changes and modify their implementations appropriately.

 ## Key Concepts

 ### Resource Locks